What causes diarrhea?

 Diarrhea is a very common digestive disorder that all of us have experienced more or less frequently.
 It can be caused by a multitude of health conditions, and even stress and anxiety.
 Most of the time, it is caused by food intolerance or bacterial infection.
 However, it can also be the symptom of a more serious condition.
-If you have diarrhea and can not pinpoint the reason behind it, please read on.
+If you have diarrhea and cannot pinpoint the reason behind it, please read on.

 What Is Diarrhea Anyway?

+Diarrhea is a transit disorder characterized by loose or even watery stools in abnormally large quantities or with an increased frequency of occurrence, of the order of several times a day.
 Diarrhea can be occasional, lasting less than 2 weeks, in which we speak of acute diarrhea, or chronic when it lasts for more than a month.
 Diarrhea is not a disease in itself but a symptom of another pathology and can be found as a symptom of a large number of conditions.
+Diarrhea is often accompanied by nausea, vomiting, abdominal pain, cramps, or fever depending on the underlying cause.

 Most Common Causes of Diarrhea

-A bacterial Infection
+A Bacterial Infection

 Medications

 Taking antibiotics causes a change in intestinal transit in about 1 in 5 patients.
 This drug-induced diarrhea starts during treatment but can also last for two months after stopping.
+Nonsteroidal anti-inflammatory drugs, colchicine, and certain cancer chemotherapy drugs are also responsible for drug-induced diarrhea.

 Dehydration